 A star map from 1757 showing the path of Halley's comet.

-The newest addition to my collection - This is a party favor for a 1910 Halley's Comet party.
+One of the newest addition to my collection - a party favor for a 1910 Halley's Comet party.
 A stick was attached to the center, just under the comet's head, and the whole piece could be waved in the air.
 It shows the comet trying to swallow the Earth and then breaking apart after the attempt.
 The comet piece is brightly colored lithography on heavy card stock.
 It also has 2 crepe paper covered stars hanging from it.
 The overall size is 16 inches wide and 6 inches tall.
 The stick is almost 30 inches long and has been removed to make the piece framable.
 Rather incredible that it survived all these years.

 In 1835, Halley's Comet was greeted by a new jewelry style in celebration of the Comet.
-These many varied types of pins had a head and a tail to resemble the comet.
+These many varied types of pinshad a head and a tail to resemble the comet.
 They all have a similar, simple pin on the back to attach it.
 All are gold (carat can vary) and have a semiprecious stone or pearl in the head.
 These pieces from our collection are all from 1835.
 The size of the pin varies from 1.25 inches to 1.75 inches.

 A rare, English, cut steel comet and tortoise shell hair slip or hair comb that was made in 1835.
 Every piece of steel is cut and polished and fit into frame of the piece.